PlagueHO/CosmosDB/docs/CosmosDB.md

 ### [Get-CosmosDbPermission](Get-CosmosDbPermission.md)

-Return the permissions for a CosmosDB database user.
+Return the permissions for a Cosmos DB database user.

 ### [Get-CosmosDbPermissionResourcePath](Get-CosmosDbPermissionResourcePath.md)